-- 2. As a consequence, systemctl stop "\$stop_unit" should be automatically executed at the old primary side. - 3.
+- 6. Advanced users: automation and the macro processor - 2.
+As a consequence, systemctl stop "\$stop_unit" should be automatically executed at the old primary side. - 3.
 After a while, the MARS kernel module will notice that /dev/mars/\$res is no longer opened.
 You can check this manually via marsadm view-device-opened \$res which will tell you a boolean result.